ROPIMASI/line_word_character_space_dictionary_counting/README.md

 PLATAFORM: Microsoft Windows7, PYTHON 3.7 INTERPRETER, VISUAL STUDIO CODE.

 >**IMPORTANT NOTE / DISCLAIMER:**
 >This is a project made exclusively for study purposes.
-Nobody has obliga tions, either responsibility on it or its effects.
+Nobody has obligations, either responsibility on it or its effects.
 There is no guarantee it will work correctly.
-THIS PROJECT IS SUBSTRICTED IN THE GNU GENERAL PUBLIC LICENSE Version 3.
+THIS PROJECT IS SUBSCRIBED IN THE GNU GENERAL PUBLIC LICENSE Version 3.
 SEE ITS [`LICENSE`](https://github.com/ROPIMASI/line_word_character_space_dictionary_counting/blob/master/LICENSE) FILE IN THIS REPOSITORY.